-- 1) Provides a budget and budget narrative justification of the items included in their proposed budget (2) - 2) Budget costs are reasonable and allocable to proposed activities (8)
+1. The applicant provided a budget and budget narrative justification of items and costs that are reasonable and allocable to proposed activities.
+The provided budget is within the anticipated award amount.
+(10 points)

 REVIEW AND SCORING OF APPLICATION

 Pre-Screening Technical Review